European System of Financial Supervision

 The European System of Financial Supervision (ESFS) is the framework for financial supervision in the European Union that has been in operation since 2011.
 The system consists of the European Supervisory Authorities (ESAs), the European Systemic Risk Board, the Joint Committee of the European Supervisory Authorities, and the national supervisory authorities of EU member states.
-It was proposed by the European Commission in 2009 in response to the financial crisis of 2007–08.
+It was proposed by the European Commission in 2009 in response to the 2008 financial crisis.

-There are three European Supervisory Authorities (ESAs).
+There are three ESAs.
 They are responsible for microprudential oversight at the European Union level: